 - Don’t over-bake.
 Cheesecake bars will be set, but still jiggle slightly in the center, when done.

-This is a great recipe for customizing to your preferences by using a different flavor of preserves, or by omitting the lemon juice or using a different juice or extract.
-You can also intensify the lemon flavor by adding fine lemon zest to the cheesecake mixture.
+- Adjust the lemon flavor.
+You could omit the lemon juice completely and use a different juice or extract if you prefer.
+You could also intensify the lemon flavor by adding fine lemon zest to the cheesecake mixture.

 How to Store